Alignak-monitoring-contrib/alignak-webui/docs/source/api.rst

 The application server implements the CORS an, as of it, filters the external access.
 The Access Control Allow Origin can be configured in the application configuration file thanks to the **cors_acao** parameter.

-Requests mode
+Embedding mode
 ~~~~~~~~~~~~~~~~~~~~~~~~

 As default, the widget is provided as it is defined in the Alignak WebUI.
-Mainly, it is an HTML <div> with its content ...
+The widget is an HTML <div class="alignak_webui_widget"> with its content ...

 .. image:: images/api-1.png